awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 The `install-script` will take some time to bring down and compile the open source components.
 If anything fails or the script is interrupted, re-running it will pick up from the place where it last left off.
 The sub-sequent run will be building just the modified SDK components or applications which is much faster.

+#### Build the native library (KinesisVideoProducerJNI) to run Java Demo App
+The `./java-install-script` inside `kinesis-video-native-build` will build the KinesisVideoProducerJNI native library to be used by [Java Producer SDK](https://github.com/awslabs/amazon-kinesis-video-streams-producer-sdk-java/blob/master/README.md).

 ----

 ### Open Source Dependencies